-Of the \$372 million allotted to public safety and military affairs in 2014, approximately \$195 million, about half, went to the state's correctional system, while \$34 million went to juvenile services.
-The West Virginia National Guard accounted for \$20 million, while the West Virginia State Police accounted for \$107 million.
-Between 1986 and 2013, corrections spending in West Virginia has grown by 387 percent, the fourth highest in the nation.6
+Of the \$355 million allotted to public safety and military affairs in 2017, \$191 million, more than half, went to the state's correctional system, while \$34 million went to juvenile services.
+The West Virginia National Guard accounted for \$18 million and the West Virginia State Police \$94 million.
+Between 1986 and 2013, corrections spending in West Virginia grew by 387 percent, the fourth-highest in the nation.